oreximus/learnings/InformationTechnology/Programming/C_Programming_Notes.md

 ### Sytax of C Pointers

-- The syntax of pointers in similar to the variable declaration in C, but we use the `(*) dereferencing operator` in the pointer declaration.
+- The syntax of pointers is similar to the variable declaration in C, but we use the `(*) dereferencing operator` in the pointer declaration.

 ```
 datatype * ptr;